tywalch/electrodb/README.md

 }
 ```
 ### Defined via Filter method after query operators

+> Filters are no longer the preferred way to add FilterExpressions.
+Checkout the [Where](#where) section to find out about how to apply FilterExpressions and ConditionExpressions.

 The easiest way to use filters is to use them inline in your query chain.

 ```javascript